johnmoxon/johnmoxon.github.io/_posts/2021-02-15-a-case-for-starting-now.md

 11. One final look for readability.
 Does it your inviting /easy to scan?
 Sorry paragraphs and bold subheads, lists bulleted/numbered.
 Avoid impenetrable chunky text
 12. Publish but ask one more question.
 What next?
 Read more?
 Subscribe?
 But something?

 Covid projects, who's got one?!
-I've had a few, built a fort for the kids, finished landscaping the backyard, and finished a handful of books.
-But what about that passion project? the one you've had planned for longer than your willing to admit? that you've never found the time to take seriously? - or at least that's the excuse!
+I've had a few, built a fort for the kids, finished landscaping the backyard, and read a handful of books, even built this website!
+But what about that passion project? the one you've had planned for longer than your willing to admit? the really cool idea you've never found the time to take seriously? - or at least that's the excuse!

-Speaking to my colleagues in digital fields, I'm not alone.
-Many of us have project folders littered with half-started ideas gathering dust, because one-day...
+This isn't uncommon, chat to any developer, any product manager and ask them how many passion projects they started and not finished or never got round to.
+Like me, you are not alone.
+I have a fairly expansive bucket of ideas and a library of partially built or never started projects gathering dust, because one-day...

-### Thanks Covid!
+### Okay, Thanks Covid!
 Let's Do this!

 \[meme here - I can accomplish anything!]